rcc-uchicago/env_bootcamp/Day1/_episodes/03-create.md

 lead to data loss.
 An additional flag, `mv -i` (or `mv --interactive`), can be used to make `mv` ask you for confirmation before overwriting.

-Just for the sake of inconsistency,
+Just for the sake of consistency,
-`mv` also works on directories --- there is no separate `mvdir` command.
+`mv` also works on directories

 Let's move `quotes.txt` into the current working directory.
 We use `mv` once again,
-but this time we'll just use the name of a directory as the second parameter to tell `mv` that we want to keep the filename, but put the file somewhere new.
+but this time we'll just use the name of a directory as the second argument to tell `mv` that we want to keep the filename, but put the file somewhere new.
 (This is why the command is called "move".)